mikepenz/release-changelog-builder-action/README.md

 Any section of the configuration can be omitted to have defaults apply.

 > **Warning**: `ignore_labels` take precedence over category labels, allowing to specifically exclude certain PRs.

-Defaults for the configuration can be found in the [configuration.ts](https://github.com/mikepenz/release-changelog-builder-action/blob/develop/src/configuration.ts)

 Please see the [Configuration Specification](#configuration-specification) for detailed descriptions on the offered configuration options.